Xiaohan5349/approw-docs-v1/docs/en/guides/access-control/choose-the-right-access-control-model.md

 <LastUpdated/>

-There are two permission models that are widely used by everyone: [Role-based access control (RBAC) ](#什么是基于角色的访问控制-rbac)and[Attribute-based access control (ABAC)](#什么是基于属性的访问控制-abac).
+There are two permission models that are widely used by everyone: [Role-based access control (RBAC) ](#什么是基于角色的访问控制-rbac)and [Attribute-based access control (ABAC)](#什么是基于属性的访问控制-abac).
 Both have their own advantages and disadvantages: the RBAC model is simpler to construct, but the disadvantage is that it is impossible to achieve fine-grained authorization of resources (both are to authorize a certain type of resource rather than a specific resource); ABAC model construction is relatively complicated, and the learning cost is higher.
 The advantage is that it is fine-grained and can be dynamically executed according to the context.

 ## What is role-based access control (RBAC)